wp-plugins/secure-html5-video-player/readme.txt

 == Changelog ==

+= 3.12 =
+* Fixed a bug where saving S3 link expiration time would not get saved if units were set in seconds.

 = 3.11 =
 * Fixed custom short code setting so that it can be properly set to something other than "video".
 * Trimmed S3 setting strings to prevent a hard to track down key inconsistency that can arise from copy and pasting values.